[Originally published on 06-18-2018]

 The CMA exam has two parts:

-- Part 2: Financial Decision Making
+- Part 2: Strategic Financial Management

-There are 100 multiple-choice questions (MCQs) and two essays scenarios in each part.
+There are 100 multiple-choice questions (MCQs) and two essay scenarios in each part.
 The essay section contains eight to ten written response or calculation questions based on two scenarios describing a typical business situation.
 There are typically two to seven questions per scenario.

 How Much Time Do You Have to Complete the Essays?